 Music Play is the entry point to the program.
-Students experience multicultural music in an Orff and Music Learning Theory influenced class.
+Students and their parents/guardians experience multicultural music in a Music Learning Theory influenced class.
 The environment is child centered, allowing students to make choices individually and as a group, to explore space, to share their individual ways of moving and making music, to tell stories, to express themselves, and to gain executive functioning skills.

 Musicianship serves an important role in building aural and ensemble skills.
 Students transition from informal learning to formal instruction.
 Pieces are selected according to abilities of the group and sequentially builds listening, performing, audiating, improvising, reading, and writing vocabularies.

 The instrument is a tool for self-expression and developing problem solving skills.
 Private lessons teach children to understand and make music through a natural sequence and we teach adults how to follow the child in order to allow the child to develop his/her potential.
 Central to the lessons are the child's five basic needs for order, coordination, concentration, independence, and sense of belonging as outlined by Maria Montessori.